Monarchy of Saint Lucia: Foreign affairs

 The Royal Prerogative further extends to foreign affairs: the governor-general ratifies treaties, alliances, and international agreements.
 As with other uses of the Royal Prerogative, no parliamentary approval is required.
 However, a treaty cannot alter the domestic laws of Saint Lucia; an Act of Parliament is necessary in such cases.
-The governor-general, on behalf of the monarch, also accredits Saint Lucian High Commissioners and ambassadors and receives diplomats from foreign states.
+The monarch, and by extension the governor-general, also accredits Saint Lucian High Commissioners and ambassadors, and receives diplomats from foreign states.

+In foreign policy, the monarch acts solely on the advice of the respective realm government, which can sometimes lead to anomalies in diplomatic recognition.
+For instance, in 2022, Elizabeth II as Queen of Saint Lucia accredited a new Saint Lucian ambassador to “His Excellency Nicolás Maduro, President of the Bolivarian Republic of Venezuela", whereas, she, as Queen of the United Kingdom, recognised Juan Guaido as Venezuela's head of state.

 In addition, the issuance of passports falls under the Royal Prerogative and, as such, all Saint Lucian passports are issued in the monarch's name.

 Parliament

 The sovereign, along with the Senate and the House of Assembly, is one of the three components of the Parliament of Saint Lucia.

 The monarch does not, however, participate in the legislative process; the viceroy does, though only in the granting of Royal Assent.
 Further, the constitution outlines that the governor-general alone is responsible for appointing senators.
 The viceroy must make six senatorial appointments on the advice of the prime minister, three on the advice of leader of the opposition, and two at his or her own discretion.
 The viceroy additionally summons, prorogues, and dissolves parliament; after the latter, the writs for a general election are usually dropped by the governor-general at Government House, Castries.

 The new parliamentary session is marked by the Opening of Parliament, during which the monarch or the governor-general reads the Speech from the Throne.
+A pledge of loyalty and allegiance to the monarch by members of the House of Assembly and the Senate, coincides with the opening of a session of Parliament.

 All laws in Saint Lucia are enacted only with the viceroy's granting of Royal Assent in the monarch's name.
 Thus, bills begin with the phrase: "Be it enacted by the King's Most Excellent Majesty, by and with the advice and consent of the House of Assembly and the Senate of Saint Lucia, and by the authority of the same, as follows".
 The Royal Assent, and proclamation, are required for all acts of parliament, usually granted or withheld by the governor-general, with the Public Seal of Saint Lucia.